khfong26/daily-quests-app/TESTING_CHECKLIST.md

 **Testing Checklist:**

-* [ ] Streak increments correctly when daily quests were completed the previous day.
+* [*] Streak increments correctly when daily quests were completed the previous day.
-* [ ] Streak does not increment if none were completed.
+* [*] Streak does not increment if none were completed.
-* [ ] Combo works correctly within a day and resets at midnight/new day.
+* [*] Combo works correctly within a day and resets at midnight/new day.

 ---

 ## Step 5e — Persistence and cleanup

 **Agent Prompt:**
 "Ensure all new properties (quest type, lastActiveDate, streak, combo) are saved and restored correctly from localStorage.
+Also ensure that the daily streak resets to 0 if no main quests were completed the previous day.
 Refactor code so state persists across refresh without issues."

 **Testing Checklist:**

-* [ ] All quest types persist across refresh.
+* [*] All quest types persist across refresh.
-* [ ] Last active date persists across refresh.
+* [*] Last active date persists across refresh.
-* [ ] Streak and combo persist correctly.
+* [*] Streak and combo persist correctly.
-* [ ] No console errors.
+* [*] No console errors.

 ---